-Pete Ricketts: Telling the Story of Chief Standing Bear
+PETE RICKETTS: Telling the story of Chief Standing Bear

 As Nebraskans, we’re working to bring greater visibility to Chief Standing Bear.

-On October 15, 2017, we unveiled a statue of him at Centennial Mall in Lincoln as part of the State’s 150th anniversary celebration
+— On Oct.
+15, 2017, we unveiled a statue of him at Centennial Mall in Lincoln as part of the State’s 150th anniversary celebration.